Menopause Life Insurance And How To Get Cover

 Perhaps the single most common factor for calculating life insurance rates for various levels of coverage is age.

 After all, everyone ages, and the older you are, the more likely you are to have health complications and the more likely you are to pass from those complications.
-Since life insurance is, in a sense, a gamble on your longevity, the riskier of a bet you are, the more you will need to pay for your cover.

 Since menopause, in most cases, doesn’t begin until after the age of 50, you’re already in a semi-advanced state of ageing.

-You can still get life insurance coverage – in fact, over-50s life insurance coverage is among the most common kinds of life insurance – but it’s by necessity going to cost you a little more than the same cover would if you applied in your 40s, which will cost more than if you applied in your 30s, and so on.
+But it’s going to cost you a little more than the same cover would if you applied in your 40s, which is more than if you applied in your 30s, and so on.

 Mental Health Challenges

 Another factor that can have an impact – albeit usually a small one – is mental health.
-Unfortunately, over 50% of women going through menopause report feeling depressed by the changes to their body and the implications of those changes.
+Unfortunately, over 50% of women going through menopause report feeling depressed by the changes to their bodies and the implications of those changes.

 Another 33% of women report having anxiety because of it.
 In some cases, these feelings are quite severe and can even lead to medications, therapy, or other treatment.

-In most cases, mental health isn’t a huge factor in life insurance.
 There may be some associated increase in risk to the insurance provider, but this is generally small enough that it doesn’t impact your coverage.

 That said, if you have a history of severe mental illness or have, for example, attempted suicide in the past, it can have a greater potential impact.